VirginieBonhomme/Personal-Projects-for-Cybersecurity/README.md

 - **Authentication Enhancements**: Strengthening user authentication mechanisms with multi-factor authentication.
 - **Secure Token Handling with JWT**: Ensuring data encryption in transit and at rest.
-- **Code Review**: Analyzing code for security flaws and optimizing for better protection.

 ### 3. Phishing Awareness Posters